jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

-Let's say you do an accessibility audit of the start page of the JupyterLab UI and find a tab trap in the top menu bar, meaning the user can press the tab key to get into the menu bar but cannot not get out using only the keyboard and standard keyboard shortcuts.
+Let's say you do an accessibility audit of the start page of the JupyterLab UI and find a tab trap in the top menu bar, meaning the user can press the tab key to get into the menu bar but cannot easily get past it using only the keyboard.

-You dig in further and discover that the `tab trap bug is in the jupyterlab/lumino repo <https://github.com/jupyterlab/lumino/pull/373>`__, so you fork the juptyerlab/lumino repo and create a new branch called `fix-tab-trap` in order to open a pull request.
+You dig in further and discover that the `tab trap bug is in the jupyterlab/lumino repo <https://github.com/jupyterlab/lumino/pull/373>`__, so you fork the juptyerlab/lumino repo, create a new branch called `fix-tab-trap`, and open a pull request.

-You decide that you want to write a regression test.
-Now, this is one of those cases where you can write a unit test for your accessibility fix.
-However, the unit test would not really prevent a reappearance of the issue that you decided you want to fix once and for all, which is tab-key navigation on the JupyterLab start page.
+You decide that you want to write a test.
+This is one of those cases where you can fairly easily write a unit test.
+However, the unit test would not really prevent a reappearance of the issue that you decided you want to fix once and for all, which is a tab trap anywhere on the JupyterLab start page.

-So you decide that you want to `add a test to the Quansight-Labs/jupyter-a11y-testing repo
+So you decide that you want to `add a regression test to the Quansight-Labs/jupyter-a11y-testing repo
 <https://github.com/Quansight-Labs/jupyter-a11y-testing/blob/f36bf5b2e8cb87613c637fc5aa03401c92ec58d0/testing/jupyterlab/tests/regression-tests/no-tab-trap-initial-page.test.ts>`.
 This test checks that are no tab traps on the JupyterLab start page by opening JupyterLab in Playwright and using it to press the tab key repeatedly.
-So as with the Lumino repo before, you fork the Quansight-Labs/jupyter-a11y-testing repo, and create a branch called `test-tab-trap` in order to open a pull request.
-The important thing in this step is that you save your test file with a `.test.ts` extension in the appropriate tests folder.
+So as with the Lumino repo before, you fork the Quansight-Labs/jupyter-a11y-testing repo, create a branch called `test-tab-trap`, and open a pull request.
+The important thing in this step is that you save your test file with a `.test.ts` extension next to the other regression test files.

-Now, you want to run your test.
-You want to run it against the JupyterLab UI, incorporating your fix to Lumino.
+Now you want to run your test.
+Specifically you want to run the test against a build of JupyterLab that incorporates your Lumino fix.
 Here's how you would do that.

 Let's pretend that your GitHub username is `a11ydev` and you've forked the Lumino and testing repos and created the following branches on those forks, one